initialstate/arduino_streamers/README.md

 You may need to wait a minute or so for the module to connect to the groker.initialstate.com service.

+NOTE: This uses the "insecure" Initial State API endpoint since many Arduinos can't handle https.
+For more secure streaming, route through a device capable of encryption (like a node.js hub).

 arduinoethernetshieldstream.ino
 ---------------------------